davidmcq137/JetiLuaDFM/README.md

 DFM-LSO.lua

-"Landing Signal Officer" - so named because the pilot can't look at it during flight, his/her "RIO" (backseater or spotter) can look at it.
+"Landing Signal Officer" - so named because the pilot can't look at it during flight, his/her "RIO" (backseater or spotter) can look at it as the LSO.

 It is intended to work with the Jeti MGPS GPS sensor, the Jeti MSpeed Pitot/Static system, and the Digitech CTU.
 GPS parameters come from